clojurewerkz/elastisch.docs/articles/indexing.md

 {% gist 4903ddfd635e08b3b49a %}

 ElasticSearch will version documents when they are updated by default.
 More on this later in this guide.

+### Write Consistency

+Each index shard in Elastic Search can have one or more replicas.
+It is possible to control how many replicas should be active for a write operation to occur (to be considered successful) using the `:consistency` parameter that can be one of

+ * `"default"`: use the default value configured for the node
+ * `"one"`: just 1 replica
+ * `"quorum"`: the majority of replicas
+ * `"all"`: all replicas must be up

+Write consistency can be specified for `clojurewerkz.elastisch.rest.document/create`, `clojurewerkz.elastisch.rest.document/put`, `clojurewerkz.elastisch.rest.document/put` and `clojurewerkz.elastisch.rest.document/delete` operations.

+### Replication Types (Sync, Async)

+Elastic Search can replicate data synchronously or asynchronously.
+This behavior can be controlled on the per-request basis using the `:replication` parameter that `clojurewerkz.elastisch.rest.document/create` and `clojurewerkz.elastisch.rest.document/put`, `clojurewerkz.elastisch.rest.document/put` take.

+Supported parameter values are

+ * `"default"`: use the default value configured for the node
+ * `"sync"`: replicate synchronously (waiting for replicas to respond)
+ * `"async"`: replicate asynchronously (no waiting for responses)

 ### Updating With Scripts